Supervision of the earnings-related pension scheme

 The Financial Supervisory Authority supervises authorised pension providers

-Administratively, the supervision and inspection of the authorised pension providers is the responsibility of the Financial Supervisory Authority (FSA), which operates in connection with the Bank of Finland.
-FSA’s supervisory rights extend also to special pension providers, the Finnish Centre for Pensions and public-sector pension providers’ investment operations.
+The Financial Supervisory Authority (FSA) supervises the authorised pension providers.
+FSA operates in connection with the Bank of Finland.
+Its supervisory rights extend also to special pension providers, the Finnish Centre for Pensions and public-sector pension providers’ investment operations.

 FSA monitors and inspects that the pension providers abide by the law and good insurance practices and use proper procedures in their operations.
-In particular, FSA supervises the development of pension providers’ economy and solidity.
-Furthermore, it confirms the rules of company pension funds and industry-wide pension funds.
-It also maintains a register of company and industry-wide pension funds and of insurance companies’ licenses.
+In particular, FSA supervises the economy and solidity of pension providers.
+It confirms the rules of company pension funds and industry-wide pension funds.
+In addition, FSA maintains a register of company and industry-wide pension funds and of insurance companies’ licenses.

 When discovering an incorrect procedure, FSA may reprimand the pension provider, exhort it to correct the problem within a set time limit or prohibit it from continuing the incorrect procedure.
 To sanction the exhortation or prohibition, FSA may impose a conditional fine.
 The Council of State may finally restrict or revoke the pension provider’s license.